topiaruss/spray/README.md

     $ git clone https://github.com/Sponsorcraft/spray.git

 In case you are confused, there will now be ANOTHER directory called spray, in the current directory that is ALSO called spray.

 Assuming the clone worked, issue the following commands::

     $ cd spray
-    $ python bootstrap.py
+    $ python bootstrap.py -v 1.7.0
     $ bin/buildout
     $ bin/test

 Test will probably complain due to lack of credentials files, and a few test